 - Launch: Make sure the stakeholders are on board and will advocate for the new strategy.
 Encourage employees to use the system to cut down on wasted time.
 Get creative and plan ahead for enabling service portal adoption.

-- Continuously improve: Continual service improvement (CSI) is a key ITIL best practice.
+- Continuously improve: Continual improvement (formerly CSI) is a key ITIL best practice.
 Apply this mentality to your broader employee service management strategy so you can identify service goals and measure success across the board.
 Each process, change, and workflow impacts employees.
 You can measure the impact and measure employee satisfaction.
 Use these measurements to modify service delivery on an ongoing basis.

 Ideally, the organization’s service management strategy serves as the ultimate service platform for employees.
 It’s where they can go to get any information or answers they need, when they need it.